 Learn Soil Biology from Michael Phillips

-The 2nd annual Healthy Soil Summit will take place this August 25-26 in Sacramento, California.
+The 2nd annual Healthy Soil Summit will take place this August 25-26.
 Among the presenters will be expert grower and author Michael Phillips, who will take you through soil biology essentials.
 View the presenter agenda and speaker info here.

 SUPPORT ECO-AGRICULTURE INFORMATION FOR THE WORLD